Inertial focusing of spherical capsule in pulsatile channel flows: Conclusion

 Our numerical results showed that capsules with high $Ca$ still exhibit axial focusing even at finite $Re$ (e.g., $Re = 10$), and that their equilibrium radial positions cannot be altered by flow pulsation.
 However, the speed of axial focusing at such high $Ca$ is substantially accelerated by making the driving pressure gradient oscillating in time.
 We also confirmed that there exists a most effective frequency ($f^\ast \approx 0.02$) which maximises the speed of axial focusing, and that it remains the same as that in almost inertialess condition.
 For relatively low $Ca$, on the other hand, the capsule exhibits off-centre focusing, resulting in an equilibrium radial position $\langle r_\mathrm{c} \rangle/R$ which depends on $Re$.
 There also exists a specific frequency to maximise $\langle r_\mathrm{c} \rangle/R$, which is independent of $Re$.
 Interestingly, such effective frequency ($f^\ast \approx 0.05$) is close to that for axial focusing.

 Frequency-dependent inertial focusing requires a synchronisation between the radial centroid position of the capsule and the background pressure gradient, resulting in periodic and large membrane tension, which impedes axial focusing.
 Such synchronisation abruptly appear at $O(Re) = 10^0$, and shifts to an almost perfect syncrohisation as $Re$ increases.
 Thus, there is almost no contribution of flow pulsation to $\langle r_\mathrm{c} \rangle/R$ at relatively low $Re$ ($\leq 5$) or large $Re$ ($\geq 30$), while the contribution of the pulsation to $\langle r_\mathrm{c} \rangle/R$ is maximised at moderate $Re$ ($\approx 7$), allowing the capsule to exhibit axial focusing in steady flow.
 For constant amplitude of oscillatory pressure gradient, oscillatory-dependent inertial focusing is impeded as $Re$ and channel diameter increase, and thus relatively large oscillatory amplitude is required in such high $Re$ and large channels.
+Throughout our analyses, we have quantified the radial position of the capsule in a tube based on the empirical expression.
+We hereby conclude that the knowledge obtained under inertialess conditions~\citep{Takeishi2023} has been extended to cases involving finite $Re$ ($> 1$) conditions.

-Given that the speed of inertial focusing can be controlled by oscillatory frequency, the results obtained here can be utilized for label-free cell alignment/sorting/separation techniques, e.g., for circulating tumor cells in cancer patients or precious hematopoietic cells such as colony-forming cells.
+Given that the speed of inertial focusing can be controlled by oscillatory frequency, the results obtained here can be utilised for label-free cell alignment/sorting/separation techniques, e.g., for circulating tumor cells in cancer patients or precious hematopoietic cells such as colony-forming cells.